thephpleague/uri-src/docs/interfaces/7.0/ipv6.md

 // returns [1050:0000:0000:0000:0005:0000:300c:326b]
 ```

-To complement the host related methods the class also provide stricter IPv6 compress and expand
+To complement the host related methods, the class also provide stricter IPv6 compress and expand
 methods using the  `Converter::compressIp` and  `Converter::expandId` methods.
 Those methods will
 throw if the submitted value is not a valid IPv6 representation.